 While the FTSE 250 can be a great way of putting your faith in UK-based companies, it doesn’t give much exposure to global markets.
 This means that if you only invest in the 250, your portfolio may be heavily influenced by economic and political events in the UK.
 There’s the value of the pound to consider too.

-Investing solely in UK-based indices may also be a problem if global markets begin to outshine the UK.
-If you’re worried about this, you may wish to explore diversifying your portfolio by investing in a global index-tracker fund.
+Investing solely in UK-based indices may also be a problem if global markets continue to outshine the UK.
+If you’re worried about this, you may wish to consider diversifying your portfolio by investing in a global index-tracker fund.

 As with any type of investing, understand that your capital is at risk.
 Also remember that the value of your investments can rise and fall.